Charlottesville Dedicates Street to Heather Heyer

 CHARLOTTESVILLE, Va.
 (WVIR) -

-A Charlottesville Downtown Mall crossing is now officially named in honor of Heather Danielle Heyer, the woman who died in a car attack on a crowd of protesters in August.
+A Downtown Mall crossing is now officially named in honor of Heather Danielle Heyer, the woman who died after a car crashed into a crowd of protesters in August.

 The victim’s mother, friends, and coworkers joined Charlottesville leaders at the dedication for Heather Heyer Way Wednesday, December 20.
 The honorary title is for the portion of 4th Street NE that connects Market and Water streets.